Iberdrola Logo

 Saltos del Duero Logo 1907-1944

-The next version of the emblem is more practical: it is characterized by simplicity, geometric structure, and the absence of many small details.
-It was capitalized from the then name of the Saltos del Duero company, 1944 merged with Hidroeléctrica Ibérica to form the large energy organization Iberduero.
-The abbreviation “SD” consisted of straight trapezoidal segments located in an irregular black octagon.
+The next emblem version is more practical: characterized by simplicity, geometric structure, and a lack of numerous small details.
+It was written in capital letters from the company’s then-name, Saltos del Duero, which merged with Hidroeléctrica Ibérica in 1944 into the large energy organization Iberduero.
+The abbreviation “SD” consisted of straight trapezoidal segments arranged in an irregular black octagon.

 1907 – 1991